 - Inspect your teeth and braces carefully to make sure they are spotless.

 - This is a good time to check for loose or broken brackets.

 - If you find a problem, contact us at Dillehay Orthodontics to see if you need to get it checked out and if we need to schedule a time to repair it.

 How to Floss

-Our helpful East Wichita, West Wichita, Derby, Arkansas City or Pratt orthodontist staff will help you learn proper flossing techniques when you choose us for your orthodontic care.
+Our helpful orthodontic team in East Wichita, West Wichita, Derby, and Pratt will teach you learn proper flossing techniques when you choose us for your orthodontic care.

 These tips for flossing with braces will make the process smoother for you, and you'll be a pro in no time.